Made in Australia (yes, really!)

 At Dresden, we are the makers.
 Right here in Australia.
 We’ve returned to a craft excellence we feel has been lost, where there was a direct connection between the making of a product and the person it was intended for.

-To craft and make our unique modular glasses frames, we’ve worked with local Australian industrial designers.
+To craft and make our unique modular glasses frames, we’ve worked with local industrial designers.
 After researching Australians’ face shapes and sizes in all their varieties, trialling various designs with 3D-printed prototypes, the Dresden single shape, multi-sized modular system was born.

 Our frame production in western Sydney is a partnership with Astor Industries, a manufacturing company that was immersed in making car parts for Australia’s ever shrinking auto industry.
 Good timing for both of us.